 As you can see, the rust on it was horrendous.
 Before I decided to buy it, I felt around the rust spots to make sure it hadn’t actually eaten through the base which it hadn’t.
 Here it is in bits and pieces.

 Please know this post includes affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

 I found a similar one, if not the same, on Ebay…just so you can see it as a whole.
 It seems to be the same original color as ours too.

 Joe sanded and cleaned up the entire fan and the rusty parts turned out so much better than I expected.
-He painted it with, what we think, is the color of all colors; RUST-OLEUM’s Protective Enamel in Turquoise.
+He painted it with, what we think, is the color of all colors by Rust-O-Leum in Turquoise.

 He purchased an old vintage styled twisted cloth cord similar to these.
 He also ordered a cluster body with 3 sockets to hold 3 bulbs which were 25 watt incandescent Edison bulbs with a candelabra base.

 We had some trouble with the original bulbs we ordered in that they did not last very long at all and 2 bulbs blew out waaaaaay too soon.
 The 2nd batch of bulbs we ordered are not handling the dimmer option well and jump from very low to very high with no in between.
 We’re still trying to find a good, quality supplier of these candelabra styled bulbs.